In Ephesians 5:21-25, Paul writes:

 3. Defer on decisions.
 A wife who says or even merely thinks toward her husband, "I don't care what you say" has gone rogue.
 She may enjoy for the moment being free of her husband's authority, but she will not enjoy coming out from God's.
 It is sin to submit to sin, so never acquiesce to a husband's headship when doing so takes you out from under Christ's, but remember: it's not submission if you agree with the decision.
 In matters that are not sin, but merely disagreement, advise, counsel, pray, encourage.
 But defer.

 By all means, don't do any of these things if you don't want a confident, happy, encouraged husband.
 Some ladies like the milquetoast types.
 I hear the pasty British vampire thing is "in" right now.

 Husbands, your call to grace in your marriage to your wife is deeper and more demanding.
 It is nothing less than self-crucifixion in "reverencing" your wife as you would reverence yourself.
 Her call is to submission; your call is to sacrifice.
-Here are three practical ways to love your wife as Christ loved the church.
+Here are three practical ways husbands can love their wives as Christ loved the church.

 1. Honor her by way of priority.
 Put her first.
 Above yourself, above your kids.
 Make her fulfillment the gauge of your success.
 Do not coast.
 There is no autopilot setting for husbanding.
 If you fail to take the initiative in loving and respecting -- verbally, actively, constantly -- you implicitly take responsibility for your marriage going over the cliff.
 Treat your wife as precious.
 She is not your employee.
 Do not exploit her submission, and do not abdicate your responsibility if she neglects hers.
 Do not grow weary in an effort to present her pure and spotless before the Lord.
 Passivity is masculinity at its most fallen.